Brian-Autieri/MVC-Tech-Blog/README.md

 ## Description

-The purpose of this project was to create a blog site for users to create an account, make posts, and comment on other users' posts.
+The purpose of this project was to create a CMS- style blog site for users to create an account, make posts, and comment on other users' posts.
 This project was created using the Model-View-Controller paradigm, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Usage

+To use this application, visit the deployed site at .
+To run the application locally, clone the repository to your local machine, navigate to the root directory of the project in the terminal, and run `npm install` to install the dependencies.
+Then, run `npm start` to start the server.
+The application will be running at http://localhost:3001/.

 ## Webpage Link